mercwar/Robo-Knight-Demos/Direct X Standard C/Mercwar_DirectX-FOR-_PellesC_AI_GEN_v1/README.md

 📝 MIT or your preferred license.
 --
-🛡️ ROBO‑KNIGHT DirectX.
+🛡️ ROBO‑KNIGHT DirectX Game Template.
 Use, modify, and integrate freely within your project.

 ---

 ## 🤖 Author

-FFF Demonizer — architect of forging ceremonial DirectX with precision.
+FFF Demonizer — architect of forging ceremonial DirectX Game Templates with precision.

 ---